WHSL General Rules and Bylaws

 Notwithstanding the foregoing, in the event that a game must be made up and one team believes that its opponent has not made a good-faith effort to schedule the make-up game, the Rules Committee has discretion to award a forfeit win to one team and a forfeit loss to the other.
 Teams that wish to demonstrate their effort to make up a game can copy email@example.com on their communications with an opponent.
 The Rules Committee may take such emails into account when awarding a forfeit.

 Playoffs: There will be a 16-team playoff tournament following the regular season.
-The bottom two Division III teams may (but are not required to) hold a "play-in" game provided that it is complete before Tuesday, September 5, 2017.
 The first official week of the playoffs is September 10, 2017.
 Teams will be seeded for the playoffs based upon, first, the division they play in, and, second, by their standing within their division.
 Stated differently, all Division I teams will be seeded first, then Division II teams, then Division III teams.